How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 How do I know if my Bosch WTW87NH1UC has a condenser pump clog and not another drying issue?

-If your drum spins and heat generates but clothes remain wet, a blocked condenser pump is the most likely cause.
-You may also notice water pooling inside the drum or an error code on the display.
+If your drum spins and heat generates but clothes remain wet, then a blocked condenser pump is likely the issue.
+You might also notice water pooling inside the drum or see an error code on the display.

 Can I clean the condenser pump myself without a technician?

-Yes, most homeowners can clear a condenser pump clog by accessing the pump filter behind the front lower panel.
-Always unplug the dryer before starting any cleaning or inspection.
+Absolutely!
+Most homeowners can clear a condenser pump clog by accessing the pump filter behind the front lower panel.
+Just remember to unplug the dryer before you start any cleaning or inspection.

 How often should I clean the condenser pump on my Bosch heat pump dryer?

-Bosch recommends cleaning the condenser and pump filter every few months depending on usage frequency.
-Regular maintenance prevents clogs and keeps drying performance at its best.
+Bosch suggests cleaning the condenser and pump filter every few months, depending on how often you use your dryer.
+Regular maintenance helps prevent clogs and keeps drying performance at its best.